vahlunten/analyzer-ts/README.md

 1. <strong>URL</strong> of a website to be analyzed.
 2. <strong>Keywords</strong> - an array of strings the analyzer will try to find in the source code of the website.

-Input can be set using the visual input UI through Apify console, or using INPUT.json file inside the actors default key-value store.
+Input can be set using the visual input UI through Apify console, or using the INPUT.json file inside the actors default key-value store.
 ```javascript
 {
     // url of a  website to be analyzed